AuroraDysis/Einstein.jl/README.md

 `GRSuite.jl` currently includes utilities for the following numerical methods:

+- **Spatial Discretization**
-- Chebyshev collocation at Chebyshev points of the first and second kinds
+  - [x] Chebyshev collocation at Chebyshev points of the first and second kinds (Most of algorithms are translated from Chebfun)
-- Finite difference method
+  - [x] Finite difference method
-- Rectangular collocation
+  - [x] Rectangular collocation method (Most of algorithms are translated from Chebfun)
-- Ultraspherical spectral method
+  - [x] Ultraspherical spectral method (Most of algorithms are translated from Chebfun)
-- Ultraspherical rectangular collocation [TODO]
+  - [ ] Ultraspherical rectangular collocation [TODO]
+- **Quasinormal Mode Computation**
+  - [x] Modified Lentz method for continued fractions
+  - [ ] Cook-Zalutskiy spectral method [TODO]

 While the `ChebyshevSuite` is inspired by algorithms from [Chebfun](https://www.chebfun.org/), it has been significantly enhanced in this package to improve performance and support arbitrary-precision calculations.